CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_4.md

 Use this time to prepare for the final report back, where you'll share an interesting result/outcome from your project and discuss potential future plans.

 ## Day 3 Report Back
-Select one or more people to come to the front to give a final report back.
+Select one or more people from your group to give a final report back.
 You will share this page on the screen as your presentation.
 Presentations should be no longer than 4 minutes.

 - **Project Title:**
     - [Insert project title here]